michaelmusty/.dotfiles/README.markdown

     array[${#array[@]}]=$item

-Compare this to the much nicer syntax available since 3.1-alpha1, which actually works for arrays with sparse indexes, unlike the above syntax:
+Compare this to the much nicer syntax available since 3.1-alpha1, which actually works for arrays with sparse indices, unlike the above syntax:

     array+=("$item")